-A recent piece of legislation which came into force on 15th of November, 2018 is likely to severely impact the holders of environmental permits and environmental integrated authorisations.
+A recent piece of legislation that came into force on 15 November 2018 is likely to have a severe impact on the holders of environmental permits and environmental integrated authorisations.

-(I) an application for the approval of the Endorsement;
+(i) an application for the approval of the Endorsement;

-(II) the environmental report;
+(ii) the environmental report; and

 (iii) an affidavit stating that the activity is carried out under the same conditions for which the environmental permit or the environmental integrated authorisation was originally issued, and that no changes have occurred.

 The request for the Endorsement must be filed with NEPA/EPA yearly and, at the latest, 60 days prior to the anniversary of the grant of the original environmental permit or environmental integrated authorisation.

 Within 10 days of receipt of the Endorsement request, NEPA/EPA shall set a date for a site inspection.
 This is to verify and confirm the site compliance with the authorised conditions contained in the environmental permit or environmental integrated authorisation.
 Amongst other obligations, NEPA/EPA must also check the completion status of prior imposed measures (i.e. obligations imposed within the issued permits or conformity programmes).